-- 1. Complete all core courses recommended by the Department's Graduate Committee. - 2.
+- 2. Pass a qualifying exam taken during the first semester, administrated by student's committee. - 3.
+Complete all core courses recommended by the Department's Graduate Committee. - 4.
 Complete a minimum of 48 semester hours of graduate course work beyond the master's level of which a minimum of 30 credit hours must be at the 500 level or above.
-Nine credit hours, excluding doctoral dissertation, must be completed at the 700 level.
-All courses must be from the approved course listing. - 3.
-Students must successfully defend their dissertation research and submit the written proposal upon approval of their graduate committee to the School of Graduate Studies by the end of their first year in the program. - 3.
-Complete an acceptable written dissertation which constitutes a significant contribution to current knowledge in the major areas. - 4.
-Candidates must demonstrate proficiency in two languages or comprehensive command in a single language.
-Normally, this requirement is fulfilled through the satisfactory completion of advanced reading courses administered by the foreign language department (with a grade of B or above) or through the completion of six semester hours of computer languages including SAS program language (with a grade of B or above).
-Language requirements must be fulfilled before a student takes the Ph.D. project examinations described below. - 5.
-Participate in a meaningful teaching experience after the completion of 75% of the required

-- coursework for at least one semester as determined by the graduate committee. - 6.
+Nine credit hours, excluding doctoral dissertation (NRE 799), must be completed at the 700 level.
+All courses must be from the approved course listing. - 5.
+Students must successfully defend their dissertation research and submit the written proposal upon approval of their graduate committee to the School of Graduate Studies by the end of their first year in the program. - 6.
+Complete an acceptable written dissertation which constitutes a significant contribution to current knowledge in the major areas. - 7.
+Candidates must demonstrate proficiency in a foreign language.
+Normally, this requirement is fulfilled through the satisfactory completion of advanced reading courses administered by the foreign language department (with a grade of B or above) or through the completion of six semester hours of computer languages (including SAS program languages) with a grade of B or above.
+Language requirements must be fulfilled before a student takes the Ph.D. project examinations described below. - 8.
+Participate in a meaningful teaching experience after the completion of 75% of the required coursework for at least one semester as determined by the graduate committee. - 9.
 Must successfully complete both a written and oral comprehensive examination after the completion of at least 80 percent of the prescribed course work.
 The comprehensive examination covers a broad aspect of the course work taken by the student as well as the subject matter within the student's area of concentration.
-The comprehensive is used as a means of judging whether the individual has a mature and substantive grasp of the discipline as a whole. - 7.
+The comprehensive is used as a means of judging whether the individual has a mature and substantive grasp of the discipline as a whole. - 10.
 Present a seminar of dissertation defense with the approval of the candidate's graduate committee and the School of Graduate Studies.